crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your shipping address on checkout.

 == Changelog ==

+= 1.4.1 =
+* Limit get_users to just returning IDs.
+Significantly decreases the amount of memory needed on activation on a site with many users. ([thanks pjv](https://github.com/hallme/woo-address-book/pull/40))
+* PHP and JS formatting cleanup

 = 1.4.0 =
 * Trim any trailing slashes when getting the address name from the URL